EXCELCORE 71T-1C - Flux Cored Wires (FCAW)

 TEST RESULT

-The information contained or otherwise referenced herein is presented only as typical without guarantee or warranty, and Industrial Welding Corporation expressly disclaims any liability incurred from any reliance thereon.
-Typical data and Test results for mechanical properties, deposit or electrode composition and other properties were obtained from a weld produced and tested according to prescribed standards, and should not be assumed to be the expected results in a particular application or weldment.
-Actual results will vary depending on many factors, including, but not limited to, weld procedure, plate chemistry and temperature, weldment design and fabrication methods.
-Users are cautioned to confirm by qualification testing, or other appropriate means, the suitability of any welding consumable and procedure before use in the intended application.
+The information contained herein is presented only as typical without guarantee or warranty.
+Industrial Welding Corporation disclaims any liability incurred from reliance thereon.
+Typical data and test results for mechanical properties, deposit or electrode composition, and other properties were obtained from a weld produced and tested according to prescribed standards, and should not be assumed to represent actual expected results in a particular application.
+Actual results may vary based on multiple factors, such as weld procedure, plate chemistry, temperature, weldment design, and fabrication methods.
+Users are advised to confirm the suitability of any welding consumable and procedure through appropriate qualification testing before application.

 Start with the basics: Understanding flux-cored wires

-Flux-cored wires have been around since the s and are available in two main versions: gas-shielded and self-shielded.
-Both types are composed of an outer sheath and are filled with flux, a compound that is a mixture of alloys and deoxidizers, the latter of which are necessary to protect the weld from contaminants.
+Flux-cored wires have existed since the 1950s and are available in two main types: gas-shielded and self-shielded.
+Both varieties consist of an outer sheath filled with flux, a mixture of alloys and deoxidizers critical for protecting the weld from contaminants.

-As their name implies, gas-shielded flux-cored wires require an external shielding gas supply to protect the weld; self-shielded wires do not.
-The flux in self-shielded wires generates the shielding gas, which makes these wires highly portable and ideal for outdoor welding applications, such as structural steel, shipbuilding, and bridge construction.
+As indicated by their name, gas-shielded flux-cored wires require an external shielding gas; conversely, self-shielded wires do not.
+The flux in self-shielded wires generates its own shielding gas, making them portable and suitable for outdoor welding applications, such as structural steel, shipbuilding, and bridge construction.
 Common applications for gas-shielded flux-cored wires include general fabrication, pressure vessels, petrochemical piping, and heavy-equipment manufacturing.

 Start at the Beginning

-Gas-shielded and self-shielded flux-cored wires are available for flat/horizontal or all-position welding on base materials ranging from mild and low-alloy steel to stainless steel and special alloyed metals like chrome-moly.
-Flux-cored wires also are available for hardsurfacing new parts to protect them from impact and abrasion and for rebuilding old or worn-out parts.
-Note that hardsurfacing wires do not have a classification according to the American Welding Society (AWS), but all other gas- and self-shielded flux-cored wires do.
+Gas-shielded and self-shielded flux-cored wires are available for flat/horizontal or all-position welding on base materials, including mild and low-alloy steel, stainless steel, and special alloyed metals like chrome-moly.
+Additionally, flux-cored wires are utilized for hardsurfacing new parts and for rebuilding worn-out components.
+Keep in mind that hardsurfacing wires do not have an American Welding Society (AWS) classification, while all other gas and self-shielded flux-cored wires do.

-As an example, a gas-shielded flux-cored wire designed for welding mild steel has the AWS classification E70T-1C.
-In this classification:
+For instance, a gas-shielded flux-cored wire designed for welding mild steel is classified as E70T-1C.
+Breakdown of this classification includes:

 - E signifies electrode

-- 0 indicates flat and horizontal positions (1 would imply a wire has all-position welding capabilities)
+- 0 signifies flat and horizontal positions (1 indicates all-position capabilities)

-- 1 indicates the wire's usability and performance capabilities, including its operating parameters
+- 1 indicates usability and performance, including operating parameters

 AWS